What is Ratio Analysis?

-- Number of days taken by most analysts is 365, however, some analyst also use 360 as the number of days in the year.
+- The number of days taken by most analysts is 365; however, some analysts also use 360 as the number of days in the year.
 This is normally done to simplify the calculations.

-- However, if the credit period offered is say 60 days, then you may find significant amount of previous accounts receivables on the balance sheet, which obviously is not good from company’s point of view.
+- However, if the credit period offered is said 60 days, then you may find a significant amount of previous accounts receivables on the balance sheet, which obviously is not good from the company’s point of view.

 Days Receivables – Colgate Case Study Example

-- This means that Colgate is doing a better job in collecting its receivables.
+- This means that Colgate is doing a better job of collecting its receivables.
 They may have started implementing a stricter credit policy.

 #6 – Inventory Turnover Ratio analysis